avimehenwal/avimehenwal.in/content/blog/vue-frontend-renderer/index.md

   * Combined with the reactivity system, Vue is able to intelligently figure out the minimal number of components to re-render and apply the minimal amount of DOM manipulations when the app state changes.
 * v-once interpolation that do not change
 *

+class binding
+object binding
+we can bind array of classes too computed properties vs data property componenet accepts a name and an object ~ Vue object component template is in backticks

+logic to code premium customer - newer options like free shipping for premium customers change product image on mouseover colours diable BUY button and in-stock if a product is out of stock Make a componet scope global - add it to main Vue object, like cart HTML can call components using props, how about when component need to update html DOM?
+  * component can $emit event and we attach a event handler as html attribute
+  * when event is captured DOM can trigger a method
+* v-bind - one way data binding
+* v-model - 2 way data binding
+* Nested components
+* reset- values after we submit the form
+* save submitted form data into review object and send it to server only on checkout
+* Form validations
+* mounted is a lifecycle hook
+* vue bus to transport objects from one part to another
+*

+1. Vue Instance
+2. Attribute binding
+3. Conditional rendering
+4. List rendering
+5. Event handling
+6. class and style binding
+7. computed properties
+8. Components
+9. Communication events
+10. Forms
+11. Tabs

+ESlint - change single quotes to double quotes, remove/add simicolons

+Managing states in a mullti componenet applicaion could be difficult

+Vuex
+: State management pattern + Library

+states
+: data on whichi data depends

+Wihout vuex pattern - communicating *events* up and *props* down to share data vuex uses *reactive approach* when one component updates the state, other components using the data are notified.

 ## Gridsome